-Hello!
-I’m a PhD student in Electrical and Computer Engineering at UC Santa Barbara, co-advised by Prof. Haewon Jeong and Prof. Yao Qin.
-Before that, I earned my MS and BS degrees in Electrical and Computer Engineering from Seoul National University, where I was advised by Prof. Jungwoo Lee during my master’s.
+I’m a third-year PhD student in Electrical and Computer Engineering at UC Santa Barbara, advised by Prof. Peng Li.
+I earned my MS and BS degrees in Electrical and Computer Engineering from Seoul National University, where I was advised by Prof. Jungwoo Lee during my MS.

-I love tackling real-world challenges where data is messy, limited, or biased.
-Always happy to chat about AI, generative models, time-series, multimodal learning, and making ML work in the wild!
+I love tackling real-world challenges where data is messy, feedback is limited, and objectives are hard to evaluate.
+Always happy to chat about AI, LLMs, black-box optimization, Bayesian optimization, generative models, and making ML work in the wild!

 Contacts: youngseok_yoon@ucsb.edu